BillyGalbreath/Guithium/README.md

 [![Download on Modrinth](https://i.imgur.com/5C4fVJC.png)](https://modrinth.com/mod/guithium)

+> [!IMPORTANT]
-Note: Guithium does nothing on its own.
+> Guithium does nothing on its own.
 You will need plugins that hook into Guithium in order to take advantage of it.

 Here is a list of known plugins that use Guithium:
 * [GuithiumExample](https://github.com/BillyGalbreath/GuithiumExample)